ha-energymanager/energy-manager-integration/README.md

 From Settings -> Devices, perform the following:
 1) Enter details for Bureau of Meteorology (your coordinates, important)
 2) MQTT -> Cog -> Configure MQTT options -> DISABLE "Enable discovery", keep "Enable birth message" enabled.
-3) Solcat -> setup your Solcast API key
+3) Solcast -> setup your Solcast API key

+## Create the following helpers
+1) input_select.inverter_brand
+- name: inverter_brand
+- icon: mdi:form-select
+- Options:
+  - sungrow
+  - sigenergy
+  - alphaess
+  - fronius

+Note: The brand names are **case-sensitive**.
+Do not put upper-case first letters on them.

 ## Download the appropriate Energy Manager files
 Download and store the following files from the Energy Manager update server: